-1. the term of the lease is less than the useful life of the equipment being leased; AND 2. the lease does NOT provide for a buy out and the end of the term.
+- 1. the term of the lease is less than the useful life of the equipment being leased; AND - 2. the lease does NOT provide for a buy out and the end of the term.

-The Director of Purchasing has the discretion to require competition in this area.
+The Purchasing Agent has the discretion to require competition in this area.

-Leases ofreal property are not subject to §§103 or 104 of GML.
+Leases of real property are not subject to §§103 or 104 of GML.